Why use this platform? Why cancel certified emission reductions (CERs)?

-No. The CERs remain in the account of the CDM Registry.
+No. The CERs remain in the account of the CDM registry.
 The platform will only map and show the CERs that you have in the CDM registry, allowing you to offer some or all of the CERs.
-The account in the platform is NOT a holding account.
+The account on the platform is NOT a holding account.

 When a payment is completed, the platform will instruct the CDM registry to voluntarily cancel the corresponding amount of CERs.